mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 #### Large language model (LLM) integration

 For all locales that use Google Translate as a translation source, a dropdown labeled `AI` becomes available.
-This feature refines the Google Translate output using a LLM.
+This feature refines the Google Translate output using an LLM.
 Collapsing this dropdown will reveal three options:
 * `REPHRASE`: Generate an alternative to this translation.
 * `MAKE FORMAL`: Generate a more formal version of this translation.
 * `MAKE INFORMAL`: Generate a more informal version of this translation.